Anjaan (2014 film): Release

 Anjaan premiered at Kuala Lumpur, Malaysia on 14 August 2014, and was theatrically released on 15 August coinciding with India's Independence Day.
 The film premiered around over 1,500 screens in South India and overseas, becoming the widest release for a Suriya's film.
 It reportedly set a record for the pre-release business of Tamil films as it made around ₹87 crore from its distribution, satellite and music rights.
 The overseas distribution rights for the film were acquired by United India Exports, as well as the Andhra Pradesh and Telangana theatrical rights for the dubbed version Sikandar, being acquired by Sridhar Lagadapati under Larsco Entertainment.
 The television rights were sold to Sun TV for ₹16 crore.

 To counter unauthorized copying, the owners decided that the film would release only through digital screens and no physical print was allowed for screening it anywhere.
 Since the film was shot with 6K resolution, physical prints offered no additional quality anyway.
 The makers wanted only digital projection of Anjaan, enabling its makers to easily find the sources of leaks through identifying codes.
 As a result of this initiative, Anjaan became the first Indian film which had a 100% digital release.

 Post-release, 20 minutes of the film had been trimmed due to negative reception over the film's length.
 The comedic portions featuring Brahmanandam were excluded in the original version, while his scenes were retained in the Telugu-dubbed version.

 Reception

 Box office

-On its opening day, Anjaan collected around ₹15.03 crore from Tamil Nadu, Kerala, Karnataka regions on the first two days of its release, whereas the Telugu version Sikandar collected ₹4.28 crore on its first day.
+Anjaan collected ₹15.03 crore from Tamil Nadu, Kerala, Karnataka regions during the first two days of its release, whereas the Telugu version Sikandar collected ₹4.28 crore on its first day.
 Anjaan also collected ₹45 crore on its opening weekend worldwide, with ₹30 crore from the domestic regions.

+A re-edited version of the film was released in theatres on 28 November 2025.
+The re-release earned around ₹50 lakh from Tamil Nadu on its first day.